Loop3D/m2l3_examples/README.md

 # m2l3_examples

 This library contains datasets (hosted in GDrive) and workflows to test/develop map2loop.
+Each folder contains a specific dataset.

 The map2loop code in this repo's notebooks should run on a Colab environment (feel free to get in touch if not).